 Economics 121, 133*, 134*, 211, 212, 223**, 224**, 293**, and 393; one economics senior seminar; one 300-level elective course; Mathematics 122* or 162*; Mathematics 253 and three additional elective courses selected from Economics 379, Mathematics 274, or any 300-level mathematics or statistics course.

 A student may elect only one of the majors offered by the Economics Department.

-* Beginning with the Class of 2018, students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.
+* Students who do not complete Economics 133 and 134, as well as one of the calculus courses required for the majors with a grade of C- or above, may not enroll in Economics 223.

-** Note: To continue in the major, students must receive a grade of C- or better in Economics 223 and 224.
-Both economic theory courses (223, 224) must be taken at Colby.
-Any student who has tried and failed to satisfy an intermediate theory requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
-For other students seeking to fulfill the intermediate theory requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.
+** Note: To continue in the major, students must receive a grade of C- or better in Economics 223, 224, and 293.
+Both theory courses (223, 224) must be taken at Colby.
+Any student who has tried and failed to satisfy a theory requirement at Colby (i.e., received a grade of D+ or below for the major) may elect to take the same course elsewhere by securing the approval of the department chair on the standard credit transfer approval form.
+For other students seeking to fulfill the theory requirement with a course taken elsewhere, approval for the standard credit transfer form can be secured only by petitioning the Economics Department and having the petition approved by majority vote of the Economics Department faculty.

 At least one 300-level elective course must be taken at Colby regardless of the number and level of credits transferred from your study abroad.

 Students who wish to do graduate work in economics are encouraged to consider enrolling in Economics 336 and taking additional courses in mathematics, especially Mathematics 253, 274, 311, 338, and Computer Science 15X.
 The point scale for retention of the major applies to all courses offered toward the major.
 No economics courses listed for the majors may be taken satisfactory/unsatisfactory.